pyahia-chwy/Maevis/README.md

 #### Running
 * Run `./service.py`
-* Connect your client to the host `./service.py` is running from on the LOCAL_PORT from `./constants.py`.
+* Connect your client to the host `./service.py` is running on the LOCAL_PORT from `./constants.py`.

 #### Clearing Full Cache
 * Cache is cleared whenever the `./service.py` restarts.